iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 <h3 name='f1'>6.
 F1 Score</h3>

-- Weighted Average of **Precision** and **Recall**
+- Weighted Average ( Harmonic Mean ) of **Precision** and **Recall**
 - Useful for Datasets with `Uneven` | `Imbalanced` **Class Distribution** and it also considers FP and FN.
-- A Better Measure of the Incorrectly Classified Cases than the Accuracy Metric.
+- A Better Measure for the Incorrectly Classified Cases than the Accuracy Metric.
-- Accuracy is used when TP and TN are more Important and F1 Score is used when FN and FP are more Crucial.
+- Accuracy is used when TP and TN are more Important and F1 Score is used when FN and FP are more **Crucial**.
 - **F1-score** is a Better Metric to Evaluate in **Real Life Application**.
+- F1 Score Keeps a Balance between Recall and Precision for the Classifier | Model.
 - `Best` Value for **F1 Score** is `1` | `Worst` Value for **F1 Score** is `0`

 ![F1](Image/F1.png)